Search This Blog

 Some days feel like a nightmare — full of pressure and rush.

-On those days I feel tired, overwhelmed, chased by tasks.
+On those days I feel tired.

 It feels like my head is going to explode.